kubernetes-sigs/external-dns/docs/tutorials/pdns.md

 The PDNS provider currently does not support:

-1. Dry running a configuration is not supported.
+* Dry running a configuration is not supported
-2. The `--domain-filter` flag is not supported.

 ## Deployment